 Technology isn’t just pushing changes in products and services.
 It’s also changing internal practices.
 As the millennial generation starts to round out its adult years, it soon will account for 40% of the workforce in the United States.
 That means businesses will soon be primarily staffed by employees widely characterized as both technologically savvy and extraordinarily ambitious.
 Polls and studies on millennial work ethic and values continuously point to their desire to “grow in their jobs” and “become leaders”.
 Millennials also tend to take a holistic approach to their jobs, they want to know how they fit into the context of the entire structure rather than being content to be cogs in a wheel.
 Mentorship and professional evolution are some of their core values.

 They also want companies to offer them the technological tools that foster such evolution.
 In fact, 77 percent of millennials feel the lack of optimal technology prevents them from achieving their potential at work (as compared to only 50% of baby boomers who felt that way).

-As CH Digital founder and digital transformation consultant Chris Hood noted, “Business and technology is converging.
+As a digital transformation consultant, Chris Hood noted, “Business and technology are converging.
 Individuals who understand them both will be extremely successful.”
 That’s why the US’s top business schools are focusing more and more on technology.
-Those students running off to the Technology Club meeting at MIT, Stanford, Berkeley-Hass, Wharton, Kellogg, Duke’s Fuqua and Harvard Business School aren’t IT students, they’re MBA students.
-MBA programs are staying relevant by fostering the union of business and technology with cutting edge technological courses and resources.
+Those students running off to the Technology Club meeting at MIT, Stanford, Berkeley-Hass, Wharton, Kellogg, Duke’s Fuqua, and Harvard Business School aren’t IT students, they’re MBA students.
+MBA programs are staying relevant by fostering the union of business and technology with cutting-edge technological courses and resources.